ShueiYang/ShueiYang/README.md

 ## Hello World !  🌏

 Welcome to my profile !
-I don't know what to put in here... but I an currently working on my portfolio ^^
+I don't know what to put in here... but I am currently working on my portfolio ^^

 <br />
 <br />